Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 [Branches] are a core feature in Git.
 They allow for new updates and features to be developed and tested without disrupting the `main` branch of the project.
 Previously, the output from running `git status` referred to being on `branch main`.

 The `main` branch usually refers to the default branch that serves as the base of a project.
 In Git, the default branch name is `master`, which was also originally the case in GitHub.
-However this was renamed in GitHub for the reasons outlined [here].
+However, this was renamed in GitHub for the reasons outlined [here].
 The main take away though is that both `master` and `main` are used as default branch names.

 The idea of Git branches is that different branches can be created and worked on, and changes can be merged into the `main` branch.
 Branches are in effect an independent line for the adding/staging/committing process, forked from the `main` branch.
 Once on a branch, commits are recorded in that branch's history and when ready a branch (including the changes made on that branch) can be merged i.e. combined into `main`.